ThinkDataEd/curriculum/docs/unit2/lab2a.md

         MAD(~_____, data = colors)

-* **Based on the MAD, which birth gender has more variability for your predominant color's scores?**
+* **Based on the MAD, which group (introvert/extrovert) has more variability for your predominant color's scores?**

     – **Does this match the answer you gave for the last question in the previous